sanika-bhor/Mysql/SQL.md

 - #### Data Manipulation Language (DML):
+     ➡ DML is used to accesing and manipulating data in a database.

+    ➡ The DML provides a set of functionality to support the basic data manipulation operation on the data stored in the database.

+    ➡ Statement thats comes under DML:

+  * To Insert record in the table: INSERT
+  * To update the record in table: UPDATE
+  * To drop database instance: DELETE

 - #### Data Control Language (DCL):

 - #### Transaction Control Language (TCL):
 - #### Data Query Language (DQL):